The Girls of Steel team operates with a leadership council. The 2018-2019 leaders and their roles are described below.

 This manager is responsible for keeping the off-season and pre-season robot training on schedule as well as the robot construction during build season.
-She makes sure that all the technical sub-teams and feature teams are working together efficiently and using their time wisely in order to complete the robot within the six week build season for a successful competition.
+She makes sure members know which tasks need to be done at the Thursday technical meetings that all the technical sub-teams and feature teams are working together efficiently and using their time wisely in order to complete the robot within the six week build season for a successful competition.
 She also shares the responsibility of sending out emails, updates, making weekly power points, and leading the weekly leadership council meetings.

 The Electronics sub team is responsible for the design of the electronics board and the wiring of the robot.
 They are efficient in deciding how the wires will run on the robot and making sure that they are positioned in the most accessible places.
 These girls also make and crimp their own wires, install encoders, manage pneumatics, design the electronics board, and many other crucial things.

 The Programming sub team focuses on coding all of the different components of the robot.
 Working hard constantly on coding during the build season, they also make sure that the team understands the code and how it enables the robot to operate.
-For the 2016 season, this technical team programmed the robot, Byte.
+For the 2018 season, this technical team programmed the robots, Clyde and Blinky.

 The Design sub team works on all aspects of robot design and prototyping.
 This includes CAD training during the preseason, build, and competition season.
 The design team commits to attending extra meetings for training during the preseason.
 Our Design team is divided into two sections: Chassis & Manipulator with two different leaders.
 The chassis part works on the main structure of the robot while the manipulators focus on competing in certain aspects of the game like an arm or addition.